int19h/jbomohi/dict/benre/comments.md

 with {xau}; though he still defined it based on {xamgu} / {seva'u}.
 I wonder if {be'ei} would allow us to free that cmavo space.

+## 2015-06-25T15:54:01Z — durka42 (comment 2093, on definition 66628, in reply to 2092)

+Re: Thoughts

+spheniscine wrote:
+> 1. "Beneficiary" is a better word than "benefactor" for this definition,
+> though it's tough to find a neutral English word for this.
+>
+> 2. This very much looks like what la selpahi might be trying to accomplish
+> with {xau}; though he still defined it based on {xamgu} / {seva'u}.
+I
+> wonder if {be'ei} would allow us to free that cmavo space.

+Agreed that {be'ei} sounds a lot like that {xau}.